JakDaniels/BlenderScripts/README.md

 The 'blender' directory is a symlink to the statically compiled version of Blender 2.73.
 I used blender-2.73a-linux-glibc211-x86_64 which I downloaded from https://download.blender.org/release/Blender2.73/

-The file you should run is L3DT_2_Opensim.sh from within the BlenderScripts directory.
+The scripts should be run from within the BlenderScripts directory.

 #Setup For Windows: